Intro to types of classification algorithms in Machine Learning

 Logistic Regression (Predictive Learning Model) :

-It is a statistical method for analysing a data set in which there are one or more independent variables that determine an outcome.
+It is a statistical method for analyzing a data set in which there are one or more independent variables that determine an outcome.
 The outcome is measured with a dichotomous variable (in which there are only two possible outcomes).
 The goal of logistic regression is to find the best fitting model to describe the relationship between the dichotomous characteristic of interest (dependent variable = response or outcome variable) and a set of independent (predictor or explanatory) variables.
 This is better than other binary classification like nearest neighbor since it also explains quantitatively the factors that lead to classification.

 Decision tree builds classification or regression models in the form of a tree structure.
 It breaks down a data set into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
 The final result is a tree with decision nodes and leaf nodes.
 A decision node has two or more branches and a leaf node represents a classification or decision.
 The topmost decision node in a tree which corresponds to the best predictor called root node.
 Decision trees can handle both categorical and numerical data.